JOBS Act - Explained

 The bill allowed startup companies to have a less-strict set of disclosure for an initial public offering (IPO) and legitimized the soliciting of capital through crowdfunding over the internet.

 Before the enactment of the JOBS Act, the Securities and Exchange Commission (SEC) had declared crowdfunding illegal.
 Also, all companies required to have minimum gross revenue of one billion dollars, and further give full disclosure on governance and internal controls before going public.

-A Little More on What is the JOBS Act
+What is Included in the JOBS Act?

 The 2008 financial crisis was followed by a decrease in small business activity, and consequently, increased levels of U.S unemployment rates.
 Several congresspersons sponsored different pieces of legislation in an attempt to revitalize the economy and spur growth following the depression.

 The bills that were tabled before the house included the following;